-Some of the early cast favorites included John Belushi, Dan Aykroyd, Gilda Radner, Laraine Newman, Garrett Morris, Jane Curtain and Chevy Chase; also known as, The Not Ready for Prime Time Actors.
-Bill Murray joined the regular cast members not long after the show started.
+The inaugural cast consisted of John Belushi, Dan Aykroyd, Gilda Radner, Laraine Newman, Garrett Morris, Jane Curtin and Chevy Chase -- also known as the "Not Ready for Prime Time Players."
+Bill Murray joined the regular cast in the second season.
 As the years went on, the list grew and grew.
-Each week SNL had a sort of cult-like following.
-We just couldn’t get enough!
-Cast members have been wowing us for years with their uncanny impersonations of Presidents and other high-profile personalities.
+Cast members have been wowing us for years with their uncanny impersonations of Presidents, Hollywood stars, and other high-profile personalities.

-Roseanne Roseannadanna, played by Gilda Radner, was a consumer reporter who frequently appeared on the Weekend Update skit.
+Roseanne Roseannadanna, played by Gilda Radner, was a consumer reporter who frequently appeared on the "Weekend Update" skit.
 She began each segment by reading a letter from a fictitious viewer, always a Mr. Richard Feder of Fort Lee, New Jersey.
 Prior to addressing his concern in the letter, she would poke fun about New Jersey; followed by a lengthy diatribe about things that had nothing to do with his question.
 Jane Curtain, the anchor woman, would finally interrupt her by saying, “you’re making me sick!”; to which Rosanne would reply,

 Well, Jane, it just goes to show you, it's always something — if it ain't one thing, it's another.